d-asensio/cabify-shopping-cart/README.md

 But this could become a problem if a selector performs an expensive operation because it will execute it every time the state is updated, even if the updated part does not have any effect on the result of the operation.

-To overcome this, I use [reselect](https://github.com/reduxjs/reselect).
-This library uses the concept of memoization to avoid redundant execution of our selectors.
+To overcome this, I used [reselect](https://github.com/reduxjs/reselect).
+This library memoizes the selectors to avoid redundant executions.
 But this optimization can be pushed further by using [re-reselect](https://github.com/toomuchdesign/re-reselect) for certain selectors, for example, the `getProductQuantity` selector:

 ```js